Walter Curry - Head Women's Track Coach

 Laura Pierce - Assistant Coach (distance)

-After a solid cross-country and track career at Oberlin College before graduating in 2003, Laura Pierce will give the Cardinals coaching support for a fourth time during the 2012-13 season.
-She assisted in both cross country and track at Wesleyan for the first time in 2010-11 and cross country again in both 2011 and 2012 while helping again with track last year.
+After a solid cross-country and track career at Oberlin College before graduating in 2003, Laura Pierce will give the Cardinals coaching support for a fifth time during the 2013-14 season.
+She assisted in both cross country and track at Wesleyan for the first time in 2010-11 and cross country again from 2011-13 while helping again with track in 2012.
 Laura also has coaching experience at both Swarthmore College, where she served as an assistant in both cross country and track for two years (2003-05), and most recently Millikin University.
 There she was head coach of the cross country squads in 2009 after serving as an assistant in 2008.
 She also assisted in track from 2008-10.
 Between her stints at Swarthmore and Millikin, Laura received a M.S. in kinesiology from the University of Illinios.